 IP transit is a crucial service, but how does it work?
 And how does it differ from peering?
 Continue reading to learn all about this.

-IP transit and the Internet Protocol
+IP transit and internet service providers

 - The IP address of the sender

 - The IP address of the recipient

 The connection between the two can work regardless of the type of IP address.
 In other words, it can either use IPv4, the older and shorter version of the Internet Protocol that still dominates the internet, or the longer, newer version – IPv6.
 There are other differences between the two besides length, but note that IPv6 emerged due to the shortage of IPv4 addresses.

 Now that we know what IP transit is, we can discuss how this service works and how it enables access to the rest of the internet.
 We can also define the primary difference between IP peering and transit, two highly interconnected services that are often confused.

 How does an IP transit service work?